KLS-Gogte-Institute-of-Technology-bgm/sd-lab-project-team_robust/README.md

   System and User Requirements:

     System Requirements : 1] Allow customers to view products from their home.
                           2] Allow customers to make purchases and receive products from their home.
-                          3] Customers are able to make payments from credit card or Debit Card or UPI.
-                          4] Product descriptions must be easily maintained and updated by store employees.
+(Just a Demo) 3] Customers are able to make payments from credit card or Debit Card or UPI.
+(Just a Demo) 4] Product descriptions must be easily maintained and updated by store employees.
                           5] Allow customers to add or remove items from shopping cart.
                           6] Allow customers to view and track the ordered items.